 How Much Could You Win in a Personal Injury Lawsuit?

 Judges typically allow for two types of compensation.
 The first is for actual expenses incurred and those you expect to incur in the future.
 Examples include lost wages, having to permanently adjust your work responsibilities to accommodate the injury, and damage to property.
 Non-economic damages, such as pain and suffering, account for the other type of compensation.

 The defendant may also have to pay punitive damages if his or her actions deliberately disregarded your safety.
 Florida limits punitive damages to $500,000 or three times what you received in compensatory damages, whichever is greater.
 The state doesn’t impose any other limits on compensation in personal injury lawsuits.

-The above represent the most common types of personal injury lawsuits.
+The above represents the most common types of personal injury lawsuits.
 We understand that you might have suffered a different type of injury and still need help.
-Please contact Crystal Collins Spencer, Attorney at Law, to schedule a free, confidential review of your case at 850-912-8080.
+Please contact our Florida Personal Injury Attorney, Crystal Collins Spencer, Attorney at Law, to schedule a free, confidential review of your case at 850-912-8080.